Learning is what happens at knowl’edges, for humans, machines, or organizations.

 The primary objective of a digital strategy should therefore to ensure that these edges are fully and consistently identified and managed by systems; that can be achieved with a built-in distinction between data, information, and knowledge:

 - Data, from direct observations or as a product of data factories, can be neatly separated from information managed by systems — a necessary condition for compliance with privacy regulations.
+Data is used to establish facts.

 - Information, for the subset of data that fits within the categories pertaining to business objectives (e.g., customers, accounts), can be continuously and consistently managed as systems surrogates.